un4ble/un4ble/README.md

 - 💞️ I’m looking to collaborate on creating a home assistant AI
 - 📫 How to reach me: DM me on Discord (.unable_)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Tomuś has small feet
+- ⚡ Fun fact: Tomuś has kinda small feet

 <!---
 un4ble/un4ble is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.